Hand-written diary by an unknown sailor, HMAS Sydney (I) - Part 2

 to lay to. all immediately jumped over-

-board but returned to their boat
+board. but returned to their boat shortly

-shortly afterwards
+afterwards

-2. 0 pm searched 10 Miles to north 10 miles
+2. 0 pm searched 10 Miles to North 10 miles

-to East for submarine A. E. 1 but no.
+to East. for Submarine A. E. 1 but no.

 3. 0 pm.
-French Flagship "Montcalm" received at
+French Flagship "Montcalm" arrived

 at Raboul.